Unbiased Comparison Between Almonte v Corewise Saws

-You now don't have to open the entire core saw paneling to grease the bearings, which because it's not easy, doesn't often happen.
+Now you don't have to open the entire core saw paneling to grease the bearings, which, because it's not easy, doesn't have to happen often.

-You can use a magnet to test what yours is, as sooner or later Almonte are likely to upgrade, but until recently it's still HD Steel.
+You can use a magnet to test what yours is, as sooner or later the Almonte will likely upgrade, but until recently it's still HD steel.

-The reason for this was due to the continuously wet environment the saw was used in, the Corewise saw now wouldn't rust out.
+The reason for this was due to the continuously wet environment the saw was used in.

-So do these upgrades add cost to the Corewise v Almonte?
+So do these upgrades add cost to the Corewise v the Almonte?